cloudogu/gitops-playground/README.md

 ### Monitoring tools

-When run with argocd and `--metrics`, the following tools are exposed
+When run with Argo CD and `--metrics`, the following tools are exposed

 * Mailhog
   * http://localhost:9094 (k3d)